 As McCarthy seeks unity with Trump, Gaetz slams Cheney in Wyoming amid speculation over primary challenges

-McCarthy met with Trump as the former president is eyeing backing challengers to GOP incumbents
+McCarthy met with Trump as the former president mulls backing challengers to GOP incumbents

-Rep. Matt Gaetz traveled to Wyoming on Thursday to call for the ouster of House Republican Caucus Chair Liz Cheney over her vote to impeach former President Trump, underscoring the divisions in the GOP at grapples with its identity in the wake of Trump's presidency.
+Rep. Matt Gaetz traveled to Wyoming on Thursday to call for the ouster of House Republican Caucus Chair Liz Cheney over her vote to impeach former President Trump, underscoring the divisions in the GOP as it grapples with its identity in the wake of Trump's presidency.

 Gaetz during the rally railed against "neocons," "forever wars" and Cheney's impeachment vote while accusing Cheney, R-Wyo., of having blood on her hands.
 The event could be considered the first closely-watched campaign rally of the 2022 congressional primaries.

 "Now Liz Cheney taunts me for wearing makeup in my television appearances.
 Now, make up only hides the slightest imperfections of the skin.
 It does very little to conceal the soulless corruption of Washington D.C.," Gaetz said.
-He was referencing a comment a Cheney, R-Wyo., spokesperson made to The Hill in response to Gaetz's rally plans, that "In Wyoming, men don't wear make-up."
+He was referencing a comment from a Cheney, R-Wyo., spokesperson in response to Gaetz's rally plans, that "In Wyoming, men don't wear make-up."

 "It's pretty easy for me to get a little makeup off my shirt," Gaetz continued.
 "Far more difficult for Liz Cheney to get the blood off her hands after sending America's best to foreign lands to die for unknowable gain and personal profit."